maqi0101/Eco-evolution-in-3-guild-networks/README.md

 ## Data Description

-- **Measures of empirical ecological networks.csv**: Empirical ecological network data were obtained from the Web of Life database (www.web-of-life.es) and the Interaction Web Database (as referenced in Andreazzi et al. 2017).
+- **Measures of empirical ecological networks.csv**: Empirical ecological network data were obtained from the Web of Life database (www.web-of-life.es) and the Interaction Web Database (as referenced in Andreazzi et al. 2017 [Andreazzi et al. 2017](https://doi.org/10.1086/692110)).
 The dataset includes 107 plant–pollinator mutualistic networks and 22 plant–herbivore antagonistic networks spanning a wide range of geographical regions.

 ## External Library